A/Prof Lih-Ming Wong

-View publications authored by Lih-Ming Wong.
+View publications authored by A/Prof Lih-Ming Wong.

-Mr Lih-Ming Wong is a urologist with sub-specialty interest and training in uro-oncology.
+Associate Professor Lih-Ming Wong is a urologist with sub-specialty interest and training in uro-oncology.
 He enjoys discussing urological symptoms and diseases with his patients to help them better understand the treatments available.

 In addition to his uro-oncology interests, Ming is comfortable managing men with lower urinary tract symptoms and urinary tract stones.
 For men with difficulties voiding, Ming can offer the Urolift procedure, Greenlight laser prostate vaporisation in addition to standard TURP.

-- Suite 3, 141 Grey St East Melbourne
+- Suite 2, 141 Grey St East Melbourne

-- Suite 503, Level 5, Manningham Medical Centre, 200 High St, Templestowe
+- Wellnest Health, Manningham Medical Centre, Level 6, Suite 603/200 High St, Templestowe Lower VIC 3107

 - Lilydale Private Consulting Suites, 475 Swansea Rd, Lilydale